SovnSkyrim/Aldrnari/README.md

 #### Size on Drive

 Aldrnari is a big list, but it is in a constant evolution.
 Check the Wabbajack UI by simply hovering your mouse on the card for the list to check it's size.
+You need to ADD UP both download and install size to get the true number.
 It is atleast 350GB+ so you will NEED an SSD, for the game.
 You can always put the downloads folder on an HDD, it'll only make the installation slower.

 ### Pre-Installation